Sunda Arc: Main-arc volcanism

 The main-arc volcanism along Sunda is mainly derived from the interaction between the Indo-Australian Plate and the Eurasia Plate.
-Magma originates from partial melting of the mantle wedge driven by the fluids from subducting slab.
-In addition, volcanic rocks from Quaternary generally show more enrichment in alkaline contents than those from Tertiary age.
+Magma originates from the partial melting of the mantle wedge driven by the fluids from the subducting slab.
+In addition, volcanic rocks from the Quaternary generally show more enrichment in alkaline contents than those from the Tertiary age.
 The majority of basalts of the arc have calc-alkaline contents, except for some potassic lava production in East Java.

 Back-arc volcanism

-The magmatic activities along the back-arc may or may not relate to the main-arc materials.
-Magma and lava appear to have originated from molten materials at a deeper part of the mantle as supported by a higher K2O/Na2O ratio in comparison to other part of Sunda Arc.
-Most salient volcanoes in back-arc region are Lasem, Muria, and Bawean in which their volcanic rocks show complex patterns in terms of chemical signature.
+The magmatic activities along the back-arc may or may not relate to the main arc materials.
+Magma and lava appear to have originated from molten materials at a deeper part of the mantle as supported by a higher K2O/Na2O ratio in comparison to other parts of Sunda Arc.
+The most salient volcanoes in the back-arc region are Lasem, Muria, and Bawean in which their volcanic rocks show complex patterns in terms of chemical signature.

 Major islands

 Java

-Java Island is located on the east side of Sunda Arc, residing between Sumatra and Bali.
-Its oceanic crust's thickness is approximately 20-25 kilometers.
-With the geological activities and the tectonic nature of Sunda Arc, megathrust earthquakes and volcanic activities are ubiquitous at Java island.
-Modern volcanoes at Java are formed during Tertiary with typical products of andesitic composition and progressively get more alkali content during Quaternary.
-Along the Java island, there are approximately 62 geothermal fields which can be utilized for further usages including producing electricity.
-Java is also a germinal center for supplying gold and cooper in which the occurrences of these low-sulfidication (LS) epithermal deposits may associate with magmatic arc activities with the spatial relationship between the akaditic magma and porphyry Cu-Au deposits.
+Java Island is located on the east side of the Sunda Arc, located between Sumatra and Bali.
+Its oceanic crust's thickness is approximately 20–25 kilometers.
+With the geological activities and the tectonic nature of Sunda Arc, megathrust earthquakes and volcanic activities are ubiquitous on Java island.
+Modern volcanoes at Java are formed during the Tertiary with typical products of andesitic composition and progressively get more alkali content during the Quaternary.
+Along the Java island, there are approximately 62 geothermal fields that can be utilized for further usages including producing electricity.
+Java is also a germinal center for supplying gold and copper in which the occurrences of these low-sulfidation (LS) epithermal deposits may associate with magmatic arc activities with the spatial relationship between the akaditic magma and porphyry Cu-Au deposits.